Skylar Analytics: Data Visualization and Data Exploration

 You can use the following tips to get more data from your Skylar Analytics dashboards:

-• Hover over a graphical element in a chart, such as a piece of a pie chart or a colored metric in a tree map to view a pop-up with more information about that element.
+• You can hover over a graphical element in a chart, such as a piece of a pie chart or a colored metric in a tree map, to view a pop-up with more information about that element.

-• Click Edit Dashboard to make changes to the dashboard and the charts that comprise the dashboard.
-For more information, see https://docs.preset.io/docs/creating-a-dashboard.
+• If a dashboard is editable, you can click Edit Dashboard to make changes to the dashboard and the charts that make up the dashboard.
+For more information, see Creating and Customizing Dashboards and Charts.

 The following image displays a dashboard with a device selected in the "Space Hogs" graph that forces the other graphs to only display data for that device: